 For assets under management, the objective is to identify the potential risk exposure, quantify this in financial terms and put in place the adequate mitigation measures to protect the project where needed.

 To support investment companies in their journey towards climate change resilience, InfraRed commissions risk assessments using external specialist consultants to identify projects' physical and financial risk exposure to climate change.
-The results of this assessment were shared with the portfolio companies.
+The latest assessment is ongoing, and we will use the output of the assessment to engage with assets on risk mitigation processes.
+We will also include an update of operational procedures and processes at project level if required.